ibm-cloud-docs/assistant/dialog-slots.md

 # Gathering information with slots
 {: #dialog-slots}

 Add slots to a dialog node to gather multiple pieces of information from a user within that node.
 Slots collect information at the users' pace.
-Details the user provides upfront are saved, and the service asks only for the details they do not.
+Details the user provides upfront are saved, and your assistant asks only for the details they do not.

 <iframe class="embed-responsive-item" id="youtubeplayer" title="Adding slots to a node" type="text/html" width="640" height="390" src="https://www.youtube.com/embed/kMLyKfmO9wI?rel=0" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>